-Use digital input to connect external devices that can toggle between an open and closed circuit, for example PIR sensors, door or window contacts, and glass break detectors.
+Use digital input to connect external devices that can toggle between an open and closed circuit, for example, PIR sensors, door or window contacts, and glass break detectors.

 Use digital output to connect external devices such as relays and LEDs.
-You can activate connected devices through the VAPIX® Application Programming Interface or in the device interface.
+You can activate connected devices through the VAPIX® Application Programming Interface or the web interface.